ConsoleGameEngine/ConsoleGameEngine/README.md

 # **ConsoleGameEngine**

+## NOTICE

+That works absolutely horrible on Windows 11

 ## Description

 ConsoleGameEngine is a simple game engine that can be used for building games and applications in Windows Command Prompt